 Companies are finding it very difficult to hire qualified Cyber Security professionals.

-Cyber Seek has completed a study that shows that there is a gap of at least 2.9 million cyber security jobs.
-The most jobs openings are in Northern Virginia.
-Northern Virginia is a hot bed for cyber jobs because of growing areas like Ashburn, VA.
+Cyber Seek has completed a study that shows that there is a gap of at least 2.9 million cybersecurity jobs.
+The most job openings are in Northern Virginia.
+Northern Virginia is a hotbed for cyber jobs because of growing areas like Ashburn, VA.
 Ashburn is a technology hub that has more fiber optic cable than most places in the world.
-Ashburn is filled with technology companies non-descript data centers.
+Ashburn is filled with technology companies’ non-descript data centers.